Sea Serpent

 Daedalus Reef is a large oval reef with a lighthouse, and its walls offer some of the most beautiful dive sites in the Red Sea.

-The thresher shark, an oceanic species, as well as the magnificent whale shark have occasionally been spotted near the reef.
+Thresher sharks, an oceanic species, as well as the magnificent whale shark have occasionally been spotted near the reef.

 Daedalus, Rocky & Zabargad

-North & Brother's
+North & Brothers

 Rocky, Zabargad & St. John’s